tsalohei/vaccin/README.md

 Frontend and backend can be stopped with Ctrl+c.
 Note that the database needs to be initialized again if the program is closed.

-## Run tests
+## Tests

+### Backend integration tests

-Backend integration tests: use the following command in the **backend catalogue**:
+Use the following command in the backend catalogue:

 `npm run test`

+### Frontend unit tests

-Frontend unit tests: use the following command in the **frontend catalogue**:
+Use the following command in the frontend catalogue:

 `npm run test`